sagy101/TV-Tracker/docs/CONTRIBUTING.md

 ## Code of Conduct

-We are committed to providing a welcoming and inclusive experience for everyone.
-By participating in this project, you agree to abide by our Code of Conduct.
+I am committed to providing a welcoming and inclusive experience for everyone.
+By participating in this project, you agree to abide by my Code of Conduct.

 In short: Be respectful, considerate, and constructive in all interactions.
 Harassment, discrimination, and disruptive behavior are not tolerated.